wtsi-hgi/stag/README.md

 sources, by specifying as such in the `stag` statement. `stag` will run until its input's EOF is reached, or it is terminated with Ctrl+D.

+When connected to a TTY, output is presented using a text-mode user interface (something akin to `top`), whereas when outputting to a non-TTY (or when an option specifies batch output), output would be flushed to stdout at a specified time interval (perhaps a default of 2s would be reasonable to match that of `watch`).

 `stag` expects records to be EOL delimited (i.e., record-per-line), with no additional "decoration" around records or fields.
 If that is not the case, `sed` could be interposed to munge the input into the correct